grellyd/grellyddotcom/content/writing/2023-01-02-threeplusone.md

     - What is a reasonable scope of work for each high level priority?
 What does 'done' look like at the end of the cycle?
     - What is the minimum viable deliverable to be successful this cycle?
 How can we get there?
     - The acceptance criteria defined here will map directly to acceptance criteria in issues and subsequent MRs.
     - What are we going to do?
-What are we excplicitly not doing?
+What are we explicitly not doing?
 What are some stretch goals?

 ### Work weeks